Gopabandhu Choudhuri: Indian Freedom Movement

 His resignation, which was an extraordinary step and a brave decision, brought him immediately to the middle of the Indian freedom movement.
 While most of the population thought his resignation was a great sacrifice but he himself never considered it as such.

 He selected Jagatsinghpur as his place of work.
 He laid the foundation of famous "Alakashrama" near the banks of Alaka river January 1922.
 There was a school attached to the ashram.
 Along with imparting education, the school also taught sanitation work and ran programmes to fight the communicable diseases like malaria and cholera.

-In 1921, he represented Orissa in AICC.It was for the first time Orissa was represented in AICC.
-His responsibility in was to give popularize the Congress, and expand its organisational base.
-He was also responsible of the Congress office and managed the Congress establishment in Orissa.
+In 1921, he represented Orissa in AICC.
+It was the first time that Orissa was represented in AICC.
+His responsibility was to popularize the Congress, and expand its organisational base.
+He was also responsible for the Congress office and managed the Congress establishment in Orissa.

 In his political thought, he was a dedicated Congressman with unwavering faith in Mahatma Gandhi.
 He never wanted power for himself.
 His belief was a strong Congress would be crucial to achieving independence from British.Hence His goal was to strengthen the Congress.He did not contest the elections for Provincial Legislative Assembly. he led a group of Congress workers who would shun power, who would not sit on any committee nor would be members of any Board.
 They would work to strengthen the Congress.

 For him, the freedom movement and the leadership of Mahatma Gandhi was the most important consideration.
 So, he was eager to merge Utkal Sammilani with Congress and fight for separate linguistic province under the aegis of Congress.
 However, there was a group of Utkal sammilani members who was opposed to the idea.
 Ultimately Choudhury could not reconcile with both the factions and resigned from Utkal sammilani in 1924.